PhysicalAddons/web-pow/docs/faq-and-contacts.md

     Here's [more in depth explanation](https://projects.blender.org/blender/blender/issues/112952) for the issue.

     Note: version 1.X is a basic build, that does not several features.
 Please refer to the [release notes](https://www.physicaladdons.com/pow/release-notes/).

-> We'll be taking closer look at the attribute nodes and how to address this issue right after the 1.1 release.

-??? cite "Why do PSA presets (from Asset Browser) overwrite POW ocean data?"
-    When using _Physical Starlight atmosphere_ (PSA) together with Physical Open water addon and applying asset it will overwrite World data and break the water surface.

-> We'll be migrating PSA assets to our preset system to avoid this issue.

 <!-- **When disabling `Underwater > World Underwater` sometimes breaks World shader**